flowr-analysis/flowr/wiki/Linting and Testing.md

 #### Writing a Test

 Currently this is heavily dependend on what you want to test (normalization, dataflow, quad-export, ...) and it is probably best to have a look at existing tests in that area to get an idea of what comfort functionality is available.

+#### Running Only Some Tests

+To run only some of the tests, the mocha test runner allows several options.
+You can specify so [in the code](https://mochajs.org/#exclusive-tests) or [via the command line](https://mochajs.org/#-grep-regexp-g-regexp).
+If you modify the code, please make sure to remove the changes before committing!

 ### Performance Tests